Gabapentin and Oxycodone: Risks of Mixing Medications

 Safety Guidelines for Combining Gabapentin and Oxycodone

-Long-Term Use and Chronic Pain Management
+Long-Term Pain Management Considerations

 Who Should Avoid This Combination?

-• Individuals who are pregnant or breastfeeding
+• Pregnant or breastfeeding individuals

 There is strength in asking for help.
 Take that powerful step today.